 Can we talk?
 Early fall in the South ain't a great time for flowers.
-Months of heat and periodic drought turned many plants into botanical versions of a grilled cheese.
-However, one perennial looks its best in the weeks ahead.
-Angel’s trumpet.
+Months of heat and periodic drought turn many plants into botanical versions of grilled cheese.
+However, one perennial looks its best in the weeks ahead—angel's trumpet.

 Angel's trumpet likes sun and fertile, moist, well-drained soil.
 It's a pretty heavy feeder, so fertilize it with a water-soluble fertilizer every two weeks in spring and summer.
-It's fully hardy in USDA Zones 9 and 10.
-In USDA Zone 8, where Grumpy lives, it often dies to the ground in winter and comes back the next year.
-North of here, grow it as an annual or in a pot you can bring inside to a cool room for winter.
+It's fully hardy in USDA zones 9 and 10.
+In USDA zone 8, where I live, it often dies to the ground in winter and comes back the next year.
+North of here, in USDA zones 7 to 8, grow it as an annual or in a pot you can bring inside to a cool room for winter.
 It will likely defoliate, but don't worry, it isn't dead.
 Keep the soil barely moist and don't feed during this dormant time.
-Wear gloves whenever handling the plant, as some people are allergic to it.

 People often confuse true angel's trumpet with another Southern passalong, Datura, aka devil's trumpet.
 The two are easily distinguished.
 Angel's trumpet possesses pendulous flowers and long, beanlike seedpods.
 Devil's trumpet bears upright flowers and rounded, spiky seedpods.